tytydraco/yessleep/out/Helicopter_Moms_are_dangerous_Shadow_Mothers_are_worse.md

 "Maybe it's from the mother's side?"

 It got so bad that when I was about 4 or 5 years old, they were practically shouting it.
-I vividly remember my grandparents showing up one day when my mother was gone.
-They got into a row with my dad.
+I vividly remember my grandparents showing up one day when my mom was out, and they got into a row with my dad.
 "Leave her," they said.
 "Leave both of them."
-I remember sitting right there in the living room floor.
+I remember sitting right there on the living room floor.
 "She's not yours," they told him.
 "Just look at her."

 I don't remember what Dad said, but by the end, he was shouting and pushing them roughly out the door.
 I had never seen him so angry before, not even when he and my mom argued, and they argued a lot.